 The Cohesity IPO is underway.
 The company recently reported that it had confidentially filed to go public.
 So, let’s dive into the details…

 Cohesity is a leading data management provider led by a former Google engineer.
 The company simplifies data management for modern enterprises.
 Additionally, it says its products can simplify backup and recovery and defend against cybersecurity threats.

-On the company website, Mohit Aron, founder and CEO of Cohesity, says…
+On the company website, Mohit Aron, founder and former CEO of Cohesity, says…

 At Cohesity, we believe that simplicity is the foundation of modern data management.
 Our mission is to radically simplify how organizations manage their data and unlock limitless value.

 Based in San Jose, California, Cohesity offers a product suite called Helios.
 Organizations can manage their data across a public cloud, edge or on-premises infrastructure with the unified platform.
 Furthermore, the Helios platform provides companies with a comprehensive range of data management services.
 It helps companies consolidate multiple functions on one platform…